Chart Color Schemes

 Employment

-East Kurrajong has a balanced workforce with white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 5.1% and estimated employment growth of 1.9% over the past year (AreaSearch data).
+East Kurrajong has a balanced workforce with both white and blue collar employment.
+The construction sector is particularly prominent.

 Frequently Asked Questions - Employment